What days are my garbage, trash and recycle picked up?

 I have a gas, sewer or water leak, and it’s after hours.
 Who do I call?

 The Public Works & Utilities Office has an answering service.
-Our hours are from 8 a.m. to 4:30 p.m.
+Hours are from 8 a.m. to 4:30 p.m.
 If you have an emergency after 4:30 p.m., please call the office at 225-654-0201 and the call will be transferred to the answering service who will provide the appropriate assistance.